Ipswich Corporation: Town Treasurer

+Ipswich Municipal Borough, 1836 – 1889

-The Municipal Corporations Act 1835 created the municipal borough of Ipswich.
-This followed an investigation into municipal corporations which had concluded that the existing Municipal Corporations of England and Wales neither possess nor deserve the confidence or respect of Your Majesty's subjects Subsequent to the 1835 Act a mayor was elected, together with a High Steward, Recorder, ten Aldermen and thirty Councillors.
+The Municipal Corporations Act 1835 reformed and standardised local government in many towns across the country, including Ipswich, which consequently became a municipal borough on 1 January 1836.
+This followed an investigation into municipal corporations which had concluded that the existing Municipal Corporations of England and Wales neither possess nor deserve the confidence or respect of Your Majesty's subjects.
+The old corporation, which had formally been called the "bailiff, burgesses and commonalty of the town or borough of Ipswich", was replaced with a new body called the "mayor, aldermen and burgesses of the borough of Ipswich".
+Subsequent to the 1835 act a mayor was elected, together with a High Steward, Recorder, ten Aldermen and thirty councillors.

 Between 1835 and 1842 there were five parliamentary elections and all were found to have been corrupt and in all seven members of parliament were unseated.
 In 1841 votes were openly for sale at £15.

 W.C.
 Fonnereau leased 13 acre of Christchurch Park to the corporation in 1851.

 The Municipal Corporations Act 1882 gave powers to the corporation to make byelaws and to acquire land and buildings.

 County Borough of Ipswich 1888-1974

 Following the Local Government Act 1888 the county of Suffolk was split into East Suffolk and West Suffolk for administrative purposes and the term administrative county was introduced.
 Ipswich was retained its independence as the County Borough of Ipswich.

 In 1895 Felix Cobbold gave Christchurch Mansion to the town on condition that the corporation buys the rest of the property who completed the purchase later in the year.